Nutritional Security for Utah’s At-Risk Children

-With malnutrition and obesity rates high among low-income children, the nutrition provided by the Central Kitchen initiative is essential to the health and well-being of low-income children in Utah.
+With malnutrition and obesity rates high among low-income children, the nutrition provided by the Central Kitchen initiative is essential to the health and well-being of at-risk children in Utah.

 For some Utah children, the meals they receive at Head Start are the only meals they’ll receive during a day.
-For others, the diets they do have access to may be high in fats and sugars.
+For others, the diets they have access to outside of our program may be high in fats and sugars.
 The Central Kitchen helps ensure that all Head Start children go home with at least two-thirds of their daily meals and that the nutritional value of these meals is as high as possible.

-During the summer, UCA’s Central Kitchen delivers 1,400 meals a day, providing not only free breakfast, lunch, and snacks but also free dinner to low-income children ages 18 and younger.
-The Central Kitchen runs the summer food program at 5 sites throughout Salt Lake County.
-This program runs for 10-11 weeks each summer.
+During the summer, UCA’s Central Kitchen continues to deliver meals to our year-round students.
+Additionally, the Central Kitchen runs the summer food program at 3 sites throughout Salt Lake County.
+This program runs for 10 weeks each summer.

-Preschool children aged 3-4 who are also enrolled in Utah Community Action Head Start are eligible to get daily meals through the Central Kitchen.
+Preschool children aged 0-5 who are also enrolled in Utah Community Action Head Start or Early Head Start are eligible to get daily meals through the Central Kitchen.

-To enroll your child in Head Start, click here.
+To enroll your child in Head Start or Early Head Start, click here.